 There are a total of 28 fonts in 2020: After the Fall.
 These are Makdessi (8 weights from Hairline to Black), Amareddine (7 weights from Thin to Black), Janna 2 (6 weights from Thin to Black), Sawad (2 weights), Hamra Str (2 weights), Lifta (2 weights), and Kafa (1 weight).
 The fonts support the Arabic language only and have tabular and proportional numerals.
 Some of the families will be expanded to support Latin 1, Persian, and Urdu at a later date.

-To get this collection of fonts, check out the license fees then write me an email at firstname.lastname@example.org indicating your full name, address, country of residence, VAT number if you are registered in the EU, and how many licenses you need.
+To get any font from this collection, check out the license fees then write me an email at firstname.lastname@example.org indicating your full name, address, country of residence, VAT number if you are registered in the EU, and how many licenses you need.
 I will then issue you an invoice and will email the fonts upon payment.
 You will receive the fonts with a unique client code and it will be incumbent on you to make sure that font EULA is not violated (this happens when you break the EULA terms for example by sharing the fonts outside the scope the license, or if you modify the font files).
 Violating the EULA will invalidate your license.